dvkramer/Kramer-Intelligence/README.md

 I haven't been maintaining the Windows app because it's more fun to vibecode than to vibemaintain.
 Soon enough I'll maybe come up with a workflow to support auto-updates inherited from the website so it can stay up to date.

-It's still totally functional, supports editing and regen and images and all that, but it does not support cloud features or study mode.
+It's still totally functional, supports editing and regen and images and all that, but it does not support cloud features, LaTeX, or study mode.